ten-protocol/go-ten/design/fast_finality.md

 Nodes scan incoming L1 blocks for new rollups.
 They validate each new rollup by:

-* Checking that it is produced by the designated sequencer
+* Checking that it is produced by the designated sequencer, based on the sequencer listed in the management contract
-* Checking that it contains all the light batches since the last rollup
+* Checking that it contains all the light batches produced since the last rollup.
+Each light batch contains the number of the rollup that will contain it.
+Since the rollup is a sparse Merkle tree, proving non-inclusion of a given light batch is straightforward

 They then persist the rollup, so that they have a record of which light batches have been confirmed on the L1.